iGyanendraYadav/nextOne/README.md

 ## Lessons Learned

-While building this project, I revised learning/use of these things.
+While building this project, I revised the learning/use of these things.
 - React Js & ES6